 Norham St Edmund is the student accommodation site for postgraduates at Norham Gardens, Oxford.
 We are planning to expand the number of student bedrooms on this site by building approximately 70 additional new bedrooms to Passivhaus standards, whilst EnerPHit guidelines will govern a low energy retrofit of an existing Victorian villa at the site.
 This project will be an exemplar for environmentally sustainable design.
 We are aiming to bring this project to completion in 2024.

 We are currently auditing our gas central heating system to assess which green systems can replace our gas boilers in the future.

 Hall Statements on Sustainability

-- St Edmund Hall has assessed its carbon baseline and published it on this webpage in accordance with our forthcoming Sustainability Strategy.
+- St Edmund Hall has assessed its carbon baseline and published it on this webpage in accordance with our Environmental and Sustainability Strategy 2022.

 - We have commissioned a decarbonisation plan for the College from Max Fordham and Original Field Architecture.
 This has been funded by the Government’s Public Sector Decarbonisation Scheme.

 - We have set out our public milestones for our sustainability aims in the Hall’s 10 year strategy on page 27.
 Notably, we aim by 2030 to become as close as possible to zero net energy use, e.g. implementing energy production through open-loop geothermal energy, solar panels, biodigesters and/or other means.